 Children who have completed Junior Kindergarten will fit right in to our Day Camp.
 Our site is challenging for anyone younger than this to get around.
-Our overnight is for children who have completed grade 3 and up.
+Our overnight camp is for children who have completed grade 3 and up.

 All buses arrive around 9:00 am.
 Following announcements, Campers head off to their first scheduled activity.
 Everyone is treated to a swim lesson followed by a free swim each day.
 Groups take part in other exciting activities such as Canoeing, Climbing Wall, Ropes Course, Drama, Nature, Arts and Crafts and Archery throughout the week.
 Groups are scheduled for lunch between 11:30 am. and 1:30 pm.
 At 3:30 pm, we have final announcements and by 4:00 pm the buses are back on the road and heading for home.
-For a look at a sample schedule click here.

 For our residential program, wake up is at 7:30 am.
 After morning circle, Campers file into the lodge for breakfast.
 From 8:30 to 9:00 am, campers get ready for their day by packing their day bags and tidying their cabins.
 Following morning announcements, Campers head off to their first activity.
 Campers are scheduled for lunch between 12:30 and 1:30 pm.
 As well as their day time, Resi Campers choose to take part in additional exciting activities before dinner such as Canoeing, Climbing Wall, Ropes Course, Drama, Nature, Arts and Crafts and Archery.
 These additional activities wrap up at about 5:00 pm and dinner is held at 5:15 pm.
 After dinner, ‘Resi Campers’ are back in the pool for their second swim of the day and then it’s EVENING PROGRAM.
 Whether it’s a Camp classic Campfire or Capture the Flag or a Kettleby Valley Original, the Campers finish the day with a bang.
 Lights out is between 8:30 and 9:30 pm.